LovejeetM/vslam_raspberry-pi/stream_setup/readme.md

 3.  **Place the Script:**
     Make sure the `server_script.py` file is on your Raspberry Pi (e.g., in your home directory).
 This script will start a local web server on port 5000 that streams the camera feed.

+# MediaMTX  Server Setup

+This provides a detailed process for setting up a high-quality, low-latency, and CPU-efficient video stream from a Raspberry Pi Camera (for other cameras and devices check MediaMTX Github: [MediaMTX](https://github.com/bluenviron/mediamtx)) using MediaMTX.

+This setup is ideal for remote monitoring, AI/ML analysis on a remote server, or any project that requires a stable video feed accessible from anywhere.

+### OS requirements
+- Raspberry Pi OS installed (Bullseye or Bookworm only).

+---

+### Download MediaMTX
+1. Find the latest release for your Pi's architecture from the [MediaMTX GitHub Releases page](https://github.com/bluenviron/mediamtx/releases).
+    - For a 64-bit OS, download the file ending in `linux_arm64.tar.gz`.
+    - For a 32-bit OS, download the file ending in `linux_armv7.tar.gz`.
+2. Download and extract it on your Pi:
+    ```bash
+    tar -xvzf mediamtx_v1.13.0_linux_arm64.tar.gz
+    ```

+-  Replace the configuration/code file with the one provided named `mediamtx.yml` , add your path and edit it according to your needs.

+### Run MediaMTX
+1. From the same directory, start the server:
+    ```bash
+    ./mediamtx
+    ```
+2. You should see log messages indicating the server has started and the camera is ready.

+---

+####  Then run the Tunnel as a Service using any of these methods...

+---

+# Secure Tunnel

+We will cover two methods to create a secure tunnel from your Pi to the internet:
+1.  **ngrok**
+2.  **Cloudflare Tunnel**

 ---